waxlab/lupe/README.md

 other configuration you want to.
 Like in the Unix etc directory.
 If the project is related to a website, here you can put your templates, css, js etc.
 * `lib` folder contains the modules of your package.
-The modules contained in this folder have precedence over the instaled out of atmos folder.
+The modules contained in this folder have precedence over the instaled out of lupe folder.
 The way you see the structure in this folder is the way you can require them (the simple Lua way)
 * `dep` stands for dependencies.
 Here is where your dependencies are installed.

-The Atmos root file
+The Lupe root file
 -------------------

-This file marks the root of the Atmos system structure, and contains important information about the system:
+This file marks the root of the Lupe system structure, and contains important information about the system:

 * `lua_version = LIST` inform for which Lua versions it is intended to work.
-When running the Atmos it will follow this list in order finding the correct Lua version for your application.
+When running the Lupe it will follow this list in order finding the correct Lua version for your application.
 Ex: `lua_version={"5.4","5.3"}`

 * `dep = INDEX` is a table where the keys are the name of the package and the value is a string or a table.
 If it is only a string, on update it will download and update the git resository at the url.
-If it is a table Atmos will consider the information provided there to choose the right Git reference (branch or tag) as well as if it shouldnt do a shallow clone.
+If it is a table Lupe will consider the information provided there to choose the right Git reference (branch or tag) as well as if it shouldnt do a shallow clone.
 Ex: